 Our top recommendation is Stanage Edge, a sheer gritstone rock formation which towers above the village, providing the best vantage point for admiring the landscape of the Peak District in all its glory.

 If you’re a keen walker, put your best foot forward on the Derwent Valley Heritage Way.
 From Hathersage, you can walk the northernmost section to Ladybower Reservoir, or head south from the village to Baswell.
 The full, 55-mile route makes the most of the breathtaking scenery and takes in several of our top places to go in the Peak District.
+If you are looking for more ideas and inspiration on where else to walk then check out our guide on how to plan a Peak District walking holiday.
+There are lots of great routes and paths to discover which will keep you walking for hours!

 The next village to make it onto our list is Castleton in the Hope Valley, which enjoys arguably the most beautiful setting in the Peak District.
 Nestled amongst a trio of hills between the Dark Peak to the north and the White Peak to the south, it has an almost mythical atmosphere.
 This feeling is intensified by the fact that it is the only place on earth where the semi-precious stone Blue John can be found.